-As one of the largest printer of newspapers in Canada, we provide newspaper publishers with a unique range of print solutions.
+As one of the largest printers of newspapers in Canada, we provide newspaper publishers with a unique range of print solutions.
 Newspapers are printed in four plants located in four provinces of Canada that are specialized in printing both newspapers and flyers.
 We print more than 175 newspapers across Canada, including 9 paid dailies.

 In the midst of a difficult advertising market, we offer a unique newspaper printing outsourcing model.
 Our innovative solution helps newspaper publishers increase efficiency.
-We print, among others, the Toronto Star and Hamilton Spectator newspapers, for Metroland Media Group Ltd., The Globe and Mail newspaper (except in the Maritimes since December 1, 2017), for The Globe and Mail Inc., and, The Gazette, Calgary Herald and The Vancouver Sun newspapers, for Postmedia Network Inc.
+We print, among others, the Toronto Star and Hamilton Spectator newspapers, for Metroland Media Group Ltd., The Globe and Mail newspaper, for The Globe and Mail Inc., and, The Gazette, Calgary Herald and The Vancouver Sun newspapers, for Postmedia Network Inc.